nowalab/offensive-nepali/README.md

-# Dataset for Offensive Language Detection in Nepali
+# Data Set for Offensive Language Detection in Nepali
 Please contact nobal @AT nowalab .DOT com if you need to get this data set.